GeeJoe/LifecycleEventBus/README.md

 # LifecycleEventBus
 An EventBus that support Lifecycle.
-The observers can auto detach from the EventBus before the Lifecycle is going to destroy.
+The Lifecycle-Aware Observers can be auto detached from the EventBus before the Lifecycle is going to destroy.

 ## Use in 3 Steps
 ### Define events